Card scheduling

 The target retention can be set between 70% and 99%.
 Keep in mind that each additional percentage point over 95% significantly increases the number of reviews.

-When you update the target retention, the change is taken into account in the following reviews to calculate the next intervals.
+When you update the target retention, the change is taken into account to calculate the next intervals when you review new cards.
 It doesn't reschedule all your cards retroactively.

 Scheduling or unscheduling cards manually